Board of trustees

 Ms Charlotte Bray

 Charlotte has a First B.A.
-Hons in Theology and Religion, a Masters in Christian Theology, and is studying for a PhD.
-She currently also works as an Outreach Assistant at the Centre for Catholic Social Thought and Practice.
+Hons in Theology and Religion, a Masters in Christian Theology, and is now finishing her PhD.

 Prior to her joining the Board, Charlotte had already become an established and committed supporter of CAFOD.
 She has spent a year volunteering with CAFOD’s “Step into the Gap” programme, working at Newman University as a lay Chaplaincy Assistant.
 She was responsible for raising awareness of issues relating to social justice among the staff and students there, and travelled to Cambodia to visit CAFOD’S development projects and gain direct experience of working ‘in the field’.
 She also travelled to various schools, youth events and parishes in the Archdiocese of Birmingham and Cardiff, giving talks about Catholic Social Teaching, the work of CAFOD and Laudato Si’.
 Additionally she has worked alongside the CAFOD Theology Department, helping to write reflections which were shared with our supporters.